 How many barrels of oil does a typical well produce per day?

 There is no single daily production number that applies to every well.
 Some high-output wells in very productive basins can produce hundreds of barrels per day or more, particularly early in their life.
-Many other wells produce only a few dozen barrels per day, and marginal wells may produce less than about 15 barrels of oil equivalent per day.
+Many other wells produce only a few dozen barrels per day, and marginal wells may produce less than about 15 barrels of oil equivalent per day, so any reported average oil well production per day should be viewed in the context of this wide range.

 What is considered a high-producing oil well?

 A high-producing well is one that sits near the top of the production distribution in its region.
-In many modern shale plays, this may mean wells whose initial production is several hundred barrels per day or more, often combined with strong early-month production volumes.
+In many modern shale plays, this may mean wells whose initial production is several hundred barrels per day or more, often combined with strong early-month production volumes that stand out from the regional average oil well production per day.

 How long does an oil well usually produce?